The Volcanic Landscape of Timanfaya National Park

 The Canary Islands in the Atlantic Ocean and the location of Lanzarote

-About 23 million years ago there was nothing visible at the surface in the region of ocean where the Canary Islands now exists.
+About 23 million years ago there was nothing visible at the surface of the Atlantic Ocean in the region where the Canary Islands now exist.
 But far beneath the ocean surface there had been magmatic stirrings for many tens of millions of years.
-Submarine volcanic eruptions which were associated with the opening of the Atlantic Ocean and the movement of the African Tectonic Plate on which the Canaries stand, had been laying down lava deposits on the sea bed, and eventually these would break through the surface to create Fuerteventura, the first of all the Canary Islands.
+Submarine volcanic eruptions which were associated with the opening up of the Atlantic Ocean, had been laying down lava deposits on the sea bed, and as these gradually built up, they eventually broke through the surface to create Fuerteventura, the first of all the Canary Islands.
 Further explosive eruptions led to the emergence of Lanzarote c15-20 million years ago.
 Since then this zone of activity has tended to move westward, creating Gran Canaria, Tenerife and La Gomera between 9 and 15 million years ago, and La Palma and El Hierro just 1-2 million years ago.
 The process is still continuing today.
-Even in the past few years indeed there have been submarine eruptions in the vicinity of the smallest, most south westerly and most recent of the main islands, El Hierro.
+Indeed even in the past few years there have been submarine eruptions in the vicinity of the smallest, most south westerly and most recent of the main islands, El Hierro.
 Here, molten lava has once again begun to break the surface of the water.
-It appears that the island of El Hierro is still in the process of growing and expanding its borders, or possibly yet another new island is forming in the ocean nearby.
+It appears that the island of El Hierro is still in the process of growing and expanding its borders, though it may be that this is yet another new island, forming under the ocean surface.

 Volcanic cones in the Timanfaya National Park on the island of Lanzarote

-The precise nature of the rise of the Canary Islands is still debated by geologists, as all geological models which seek to explain their evolution seem to throw up some contradictions, though it is generally accepted that they were created by the force of magma pushing through the ocean crust on the African Tectonic Plate.
-Formation of the two most eastern islands, Fuerteventura and Lanzarote, was rather different to that of the other islands, because both Fuerteventura and Lanzarote are founded on a raised submarine plateau, the 'Canary Ridge', c1400m (4500 ft) above the deep ocean floor.
-The more western members of the archipelago all rose directly from the ocean floor, and consequently have much deeper, more expansive bases.
-Today most of these - Gran Canaria, Tenerife, La Palma and El Hierro - have also achieved much greater maximum elevations well in excess of 1200m (4000 ft) above sea level.
+The precise nature of the rise of the Canary Islands is still debated by geologists, as all geological models which seek to explain their evolution seem to throw up some contradictions, but it is generally accepted that they were created by the force of magma pushing through the ocean crust on the African Tectonic Plate.
+Formation of the two most easterly islands, Fuerteventura and Lanzarote, was rather different to that of the other islands, because both Fuerteventura and Lanzarote were founded on a raised submarine plateau, the 'Canary Ridge', c1400m (4500 ft) above the deep ocean floor.
+The more western members of the archipelago all rose directly from the ocean floor, and consequently these all have much deeper, more expansive bases.
+Today most of these - Gran Canaria, Tenerife, La Palma and El Hierro - have also achieved much greater maximum elevations than Fuerteventura and Lanzarote, well in excess of 1200m (4000 ft) above sea level.

 Calderas, cones and multicoloured volcanic rocks make Timanfaya barren, yet attractive